PhilippeChab/nwscript-ee-language-server/README.md

 - Invoke `npm install -g yarn vsce` which will install Yarn, a dependency manager, and vsce, a VS Code packaging library.
 - In the project root directory, invoke `yarn install` which will install all dependencies using Yarn.
 - In the project root directory, invoke `vsce package` which will produce a .vsix file.
-- To install, in VS Code on the extension pane, click on the three dots at the top right then select `Install From VSIX and navigate to the package you just produced.
+- To install, in VS Code on the extension pane, click on the three dots at the top right then select `Install From VSIX` and navigate to the package you just produced.

 ### Generating the language library definitions

-Replace `servers/resources/nwscript.nss` by its new version and execute `yarn run generate-lib-defs` in the server project root directory.
+Replace `server/resources/nwscript.nss` by its new version and execute `yarn run generate-lib-defs` in the server project root directory.

 ## Issues